lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 --————————————————————————————————————————————————————————————————————--
 ```

-The separator creates large files easier to scan and creates a consistent visual structure across Lily Studio projects.
+The separator makes large files easier to scan and creates a consistent visual structure across Lily Studio projects.

 ---